intranets-talk/RedNotebook-FastAPI-backend/README.md

 GET/search?q=day          Full-text search across all entries
 ```

-- FastAPI also auto-generates interactive docs at http://localhost:8000/docs — great for testing before the app is built.
+- FastAPI also auto-generates interactive docs at http://localhost:8000/docs

 Note: The API endpoints do not feature authentication.
 Exposing the API publicly to the Internet will make your journal entries available to anyone.
 Not a good idea.